dataset-ninja/makerere-university-maize/README.md

 # Makerere University Maize Image Dataset

-makerere university maize is a dataset for object detection task.
+Makerere University Maize is a dataset for object detection task.